U.S. Army Col. Harper reflects on 30 years of service during Women’s History Month

 |0

-This work, U.S. Army Col. Harper reflects on 30 years of service during Women’s History Month, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Army Col. Harper reflects on 30 years of service during Women’s History Month, by SGT Hannah Tarkelly, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-U.S. Army Col. Harper reflects on 30 years of service during Women’s History Month

 LEAVE A COMMENT